ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Backend button translation #4717
 * Fixed: Alignment issue with Gutenberg image block #4997
 * Fixed: Undefined variable $q / Attempt to read property max_num_pages on null #5004

-= 1.0.76.15 (28th April 2021) =
-* Improvements: Added an option to add one signal notification on the desktop #4377
-* Improvements: Added an option to set Target for CTA button in swift theme #4995
-* Improvements: Added an option to install PWA from options panel #4529
-* Improvements: Added HappyForms Compatibility Extension #5001
-* Fixed: Width in percentage not working for the audio from the Pennews Theme #4576
-* Fixed: Need to allow two attributes in input tag #4998

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)